aoloe/photoTweaker/README.md

   - add a selection effect creating a (as big as possible) selection constrained to predefined ratios
   - add a constrained selection resizing
 - enable an effect without having to restart the program.
-- clear the selection after rotating
+- clear/rotate the selection after rotating
 - let the user define an order of the effects in the toolbar
 - let the preferences dialog grow to fit its it content / vertically fill the screen.
-- get the effects to write an "done" message into the status bar.
+- get the effects to write a "done" message into the status bar.
 - in the statusbar show the real mouse coordinates, not the view ones.
+- move the instrument handlers to photoTweaker? but the selection has a state which depends on the current document.
+- more options for scale:
+  - in the settings define for for each button if the scale applies to the wide / high / the longer side.
+  - in the settings add an option to only scale down

 ## Further taks: